THE HISTORY OF KARATE

 One of Funkoshi's original students was Hironori Ohtsuka, the founder of Wado-Ryu Karate-Do.

 At the age of five years old, on the advice of his Grandmother, Hironori Ohtsuka started to study the art of JuJitsu.
-His first lessons were from his Grandfather, Chojiro Ehashi of the Clan Tsuchiura, under his study the young Ohtsuka learnt the art of Tsuki, (punching), Keri (kicks), and Nagewaza (throwing).
+His first lessons were from his Grandfather, Chojiro Ehashi of the Clan Tsuchiura.
+Under his tutiledge the young Ohtsuka learnt the arts of Tsuki, (punching), Keri (kicks), and Nagewaza (throwing).

 In June 1920, aged 29, he completed all the lessons and was awarded the license of the highest degree in Shinto-Yoshin-Ryu, which allowed him to become the 4th Grandmaster, succeeding S. Nakayama.
 This license proved he was a true Master and he received the award of Menkyu Kaiden.